CODES-group/opyrability/docs/operability_overview.rst

 yield a process that is designed in a way that its operability capabilities are severely mitigated.
 In other words, because the control objectives were not considered early in the design phase, the process itself might be not controlled or operable at all.
-To give you perspective or how serious this problem can be, there are reports dating back to the 40's from Ziegler and Nichols :cite:`ziegler1943process` (The same ones from the controller tuning law) stressing out about this problem, mentioning the importance of interconnecting design and control.
+To give you perspective or how challenging this problem is, there are reports dating back to the 40's from Ziegler and Nichols :cite:`ziegler1943process` (The same ones from the controller tuning laws) stressing out about this problem, mentioning the importance of interconnecting design and control.

 With this in mind, the need of quantifying achievability of a general nonlinear